 “Thetis gives birth to Achilles who, unlike her, is mortal.
 She attempts to make the baby Achilles immortal, by dipping him in the River Styx (the river that runs through the underworld), while holding him by his heel.
 The one part of his body left untouched by the waters becomes his only point of weakness, hence the phrase ‘Achilles heel’.”https://blog.britishmuseum.org/who-was-achilles/

 I tried the key of Science to unlock The Divine Equation, but it fit but would not open the door to knowledge.
 When I applied Science to answer the questions of the Divine Equation, I found that this key is excellent at describing what is going on in the physical universe using the mental universe.
 The Achilles heel of Science in my search was twofold: It is a tool of the mind to seek reality with what it can observe and proven.
 I like that approach.
 The problem is Science does not include reality; it cannot see, such as what is invisible.
-Secondly, it does not admit that such a reality as the spiritual universe exists, so they don’t seek to include it in their definition of reality.
+Secondly, it does not admit that such a reality as the spiritual universe exists, so they don’t seek to include it in its definition of reality.

 HUMAN REASONING AND FREE CHOICE AS A KEY — If Science uses the disciplines of mathematics, chemistry, physics, medicine, psychology, and biology, to look at the physical and mental universes to discover what makes us up and to explain the environment in which we find ourselves, then everything else (logic, literature, poetry, religion, etc…) is the second way to look at The Divine Equation.
 We seek the answers using this second key based on the physical and mental universes.
-No God exists, no supreme being, just what we accumulate about what life is from the trials and errors of the human mind over the centuries.
-Science and human reasoning are not the keys, but there is no key without them.
+No God exists, no supreme being, just what we accumulate about life from the trials and errors of the human mind over the centuries.
+Science and human reasoning are not the keys, but there is no key without them

 This second key (you may know of more) is about me and the accumulated situations, choices, and experiences that are unique to this body.
-I make choices, what is good for me or what I think is good for me that will actually hurt me with the sum total of who I am.
+I make choices, what is good for me or what I think is good for me that will actually hurt me with the sum of who I am.
 I am the key who must open the lock of The Divine Equation.
 If you notice, with this approach, your lock is not my lock, nor are your choices my choices.
 Only one key can open the door of purpose and, eventually, what it means to be fully human.
 That might not make sense on the surface but consider this.
-If TRUTH is one, then if you or I live our lives measuring our choices against that TRUTH, it is the WAY for both of us.
+If the TRUTH is one, then if you or I live our lives measuring our choices against that TRUTH, it is the WAY for both of us.
 Even though our LIFE might be totally different, as long as our center is one, then the products of TRUTH will be the same, even though the way we achieved it was different.

 There is one (or more) problem; I don’t possess the ongoing energy to be able to sustain my key to turn it in the appropriate lock.
 Even if I want to be able to discover the purpose of life, I lack the energy to make choices that will enable me to be fully human.
 I can’t turn that lock with my humanity alone.
 Original Sin seems to have revealed its poison pill again.
-Only humans can turn the lock of their free choice yet, lack the power to do so.
+Only humans can turn the lock of their free choice yet, they lack the power to do so.
 One reason that comes to my mind is that behind that door we try to unlock contains our destiny in another spiritual universe.
-Humans can’t unlock the Divine Nature, yet we are called to be adopted sons, daughters, and heirs to God’s kingdom. f I am the key, which I am, then has God played a cruel joke on me, a type of divine bate, and switch that toys with my emotions and longings?
+Humans can’t unlock the Divine Nature, yet we are called to be adopted sons, daughters, and heirs t God’s kingdom.
+If I am the key, which I am, then has God played a cruel joke on me, a type of divine bate-and-switch that toys with my emotions and longings?
 If there is no resurrection, then life is just a cruel fantasy in which I am the main character.

 There is only one answer to this seeming conundrum.
-Your destiny as a human being exists behind a door numbered ONE.
+Your destiny as a human being exists behind door number ONE.
 I am the key to unlock what is behind that door, but I don’t have the energy to fit my key in the lock and turn it.
-It is above my pay grade.
-All is not lost.
+It is above my pay grade. ll is not lost.
 God hears the cry of the poor and feels our hurt.
 God sends Himself, His Son, to become Sin so that everyone (everyone) has help opening that door.
 Jesus is the energy of the Father that helps each one of us to open the door of our hearts to become fully human, but there is a catch.
 I must give back to God the one thing that defines me as a human being, more than the animals, capable of love, freely as a gift back to God.
 Thy will be done, thy will be done, on earth, as it is in the heavens.”
 I do this by following the footsteps of Christ, who said, “Learn of me, for I am gentle and humble of heart, and you will have rest for your souls.”

 The Gentle Mastery of Christ.